CabreraResearch/MetaMap/README.md

 2. `npm install -g babel bower gulp riot tsd wiredep`
 3. `tsd install`
     * installs all DefinitelyTyped definitions to provide Intellisense in VS Code, Atom or Sublime
-3. Optional: `npm install dev-documentation firebase ncu rimraf wt yo`
+3. Optional: `npm install dev-documentation firebase-tools ncu rimraf wt yo`
-    * firebase: allows deployment of the app to the server by `gulp deploy --message="My deploy comment"`
+    * firebase-tools: allows deployment of the app to the server by `gulp deploy --message="My deploy comment"`
+      * also provides its own web server.
+Run `firebase serve` to launch a local webserver on :5000.
     * dev-documentation: generates documentation from JsDoc commented code
     * ncu: checks for updates to all packages
     * rimraf: quickly `sudo rm -f` delete an entire directory quickly (useful when nuking /node_modules/)